“This is an extremely exciting night for us as a community to get this splash pad added to the Colorado Ballpark,” City Manager Josh Pinheiro

 LOS BANOS, CA — During their meeting on Wednesday, Sept.
 18, 2024, with Mayor Paul Llanez absent, the Los Banos City Council approved a new water playground known as a “splash pad” and removal of the tennis courts, for now, at the Colorado Ballpark during renovations.

-The City Council received a presentation update on the Colorado Ballpark Renovation project from and voted 4-0 to direct staff to include the proposed addition of a water playground known as a splash pad and removal of the tennis courts at the park.
+The City Council received a presentation update on the Colorado Ballpark Renovation project from city staff and voted 4-0 to direct staff to include the proposed addition of a water playground known as a splash pad and removal of the tennis courts at the park.

 “We’ve had three light poles go down over the past three years.
 Flooding is one of the biggest issues on site,” Parks and Recreation Director Joe Heim stated.
 “The skatepark is generally outdated.”